Last Updated: June 21, 2022

 WeAreTeachers Direct Mail Marketing

-To be placed on our company’s internal Do Not Mail list should you no longer wish to receive marketing or promotional mailers you may do so by contacting Customer Service at email@example.com or visiting (link to opt out?).
+To be placed on our company’s internal Do Not Mail list should you no longer wish to receive marketing or promotional mailers you may do so by contacting Customer Service at email@example.com.

 You may change your preferences at any time.